PeterConstable/PythonTutorial/8_List_Tuple_Range.md

 Keep in mind that lists and tuples can be sequences of _any types of objects_.
 But elements of a string can only be Unicode characters.
 Converting a list or tuple to a string requires coercing any kind of object to a sequence of characters.
 In the general case, we can't expect something useful.

-We run into exactly that limitation if we try to convert a range to a string you just get something like "range(0, 5)".
+We run into exactly that limitation if we try to convert a range to a string: you just get something like "range(0, 5)".

 So, summarizing: